onqtam/headjack/docs/why/MEDIA.md

 >
 > Morpheus: That you are a slave, Neo.
 Like everyone else you were born into bondage.
 Into a prison that you cannot taste or see or touch.
 A prison for your mind." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/3861325-morpheus-the-matrix-is-everywhere-it-is-all-around-us)

+> "If you eat, invest, and think according to what the ‘news’ advocates, you’ll end nutritionally, financially, and morally bankrupt." - [Naval Ravikant](https://twitter.com/navalbot/status/1422648752691683331)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Divide and Conquer
 ██████████████████████████████████████████████████████████████████